-Aramark Foods is the cafeteria service provider for AMHS.
+We will have a cafeteria service provider.
 The menu available meets the regulations under Healthy Schools as set out by the Ministry of Education.

 Laser Pointers

 Laser pointers are not permitted at school.
 Such devices will be confiscated and returned only if the parent retrieves the device directly from administration on the understanding that it not be returned to school.
 Because of the health risks involved, students using a laser pointer at school may be suspended from school.
 The police consider laser pointers to be weapons.